Expensify/k2-extension/README.md

 # Creating your PR
 Be sure to do the following before pushing up your branch:
-1. Bump the version number in `dist/manifest.json` (use major.minor.patch version scheme)
+1. Bump the version number in `assets/manifest.json` (use major.minor.patch version scheme)
-1. Bump the version number in `package.json` and `package-lock.json` and `assets/manifest.json` to match
+1. Bump the version number in `package.json` and `package-lock.json` to match
 1. Add a new change log entry in `CHANGELOG.md`

 # Publishing